 3. Discuss your budget with your family

 Just because they’re your family doesn’t mean you always know what’s best for them.
 Take time to talk with your family about budgets and expenses, so everyone is on the same page.
-You may gain some valuable insights that could save you money or improve your plan!
+You may gain some valuable insights that could save or improve your money management!

 4. Create financial goals